vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/bennet-translation/Book_3.md

 ___________

+[^417]: The inference being that it was strictly prohibited for anybody to use arms in the shogun’s Edo Castle.

 **5-81.** When Lord Tsunashige was given a reprieve from duty in Edo for the first time, Lord Mitsushige traveled with him back to Saga.
 All of the villagers lined the roads, prostrating with their hands clasped in prayer to welcome the young lord whom they were seeing for the first time in the fief.[^418] Lord Tsunashige later commented to his father, “They were kneeling in prayer to me as I passed by.”
 Lord Naoshige told him off sternly.
 “Understand this, son.
 We are no more worthy of veneration than other people.”

+[^418]: Due to the *sankin-kōtai* system in which daimyo were obligated to leave their families in Edo as hostages, this was the first time that Tsunashige was able to visit the domain he was destined to lead.
+He was 21 years of age.
+See Book 1-194.

 ___________

 **5-143.** On the twenty-fifth day of the fifth month, Empō 1 \(1673\), three vessels from England came to Nagasaki port with the intention of trading, but we turned them away.[^419] Because of the kerfuffle , Kumashiro Sakyō \(and many others\) was dispatched to Nagasaki to guard Fukahori… Sakyō sent notification that it would be unwise for many people to descend at once as it might draw attention, so the new arrivals used plain-looking palanquins to reach their destination, one at a time.
 Thinking it critical to prepare for any situation, Sakyō mobilized the guards with a strategic plan.

+[^419]: The ships belonged to the English East India Company.

 ****